apache/yunikorn-site/docs/user_guide/queue_config.md

 The _queues_ entry is the main configuration element.
 It defines a hierarchical structure for the queues.

-It can have a `root` queue defined but it is not a required element.
+It can have a `root` queue defined, but it is not a required element.
 If the `root` queue is not defined the configuration parsing will insert the root queue for consistency.
 The insertion of the root queue is triggered by:
 * If the configuration has more than one queue defined at the top level a root queue is inserted.
-* If there is only one queue defined at the top level and it is not called `root` a root queue is inserted.
+* If there is only one queue defined at the top level, and it is not called `root` a root queue is inserted.

 The defined queue or queues will become a child queue of the inserted `root` queue.